-When planning a kitchen remodel or new construction in competitive real estate markets like San Francisco, Silicon Valley, Miami, or Boca Raton, choosing the right cabinetry is one of the most important design decisions you will make.
+When planning a kitchen remodel or new construction in Palo Alto, Silicon Valley, or the greater San Francisco Bay Area, choosing the right cabinetry is one of the most important design decisions you will make.

 The two most common options homeowners compare are European kitchen cabinets and standard (framed, traditional American-style) cabinets.
 While they may serve the same basic function, they differ significantly in construction, design, storage efficiency, customization, and long-term value.